 How to Pass Each Round

-• Screening Round: This round is considered as the first impression round.
+• Screening Round: This round is considered the first impression round.
 Be confident and clear about everything and show your interest in the role.

 • Assessment Round: Practice is the key.
 Revise all the important points of your role, practice mock papers and don’t be afraid.